 - Wrinkle-resistant.
 You’ll always look pulled together and it’s perfect for travel!

 Miik’s rayon from bamboo is luxuriously soft, long-lasting and easy to care for.
-It doesn’t fade, pill, stretch or shrink like other naturally-derived fabrics, meaning it looks great for longer.
+It doesn’t fade, stretch or shrink like other naturally-derived fabrics, meaning it looks great for longer.
 All of these factors are important considerations when evaluating the sustainability of a fabric.
 Extending the lifespan of each piece of clothing we own means we don’t need to buy as many new items and it keeps the clothing we own out of the landfill for as long as possible.